renanthera/simc-wiki/Conditional-expressions.md

 * _duration_ is the initial duration, in seconds (not the remaining duration).
 * _remains_ is the remaining duration, in seconds, before the cooldown is done.
 * _up_ indicated if the cooldown is  done (i.e., the associated ability is ready)
+* _duration_expected_ and _remains_expected_ are the initial/remaining duration, adjusted for cooldown affecting mechanics.
+The expected duration is evaluated from the difference between the elapsed time since the cooldown started and how much the cooldown duration has actually gone down.

 ```
 # Use "aimed shot" if at least 5 seconds remain on "chimera shot".